Ryun1/cc-test-dapp/README.md

-# Sancho Consitutional Committee Test dApp
+# Sancho Constitutional Committee Test dApp

 - Here we use CIP-95 to mock how a CC member could use a dApp and wallet on Sancho testnet